 There will be no paper posting of results at any site.
 Check the internet for all results, or you may use the Results Look up Stations at the Convention Center.

-Trainers are on duty and are located in the Lobby of the Lower Hall A in meeting room L100.
-They will tape players free of charge however you must supply the tape.
-(They have tape available for $2.00 per roll if needed.)
+Trainers are on duty and are located in the exhibit Hall by the merchandise area.
 Players are encouraged to talk with the trainers if they have a problem or question.
-All injuries should be reported to the trainer at your site.
+All injuries should be reported to the trainer.

 Team Registration/Sign in

 All teams must check in and leave a phone number where they can be reached Friday evening and Saturday evening.
 This is very important in case of a major schedule change.

 Before leaving the site be sure you check carefully your position in the pool.
 Site Directors will not be held accountable for miscommunications or schedule interpretations.
 The official tournament posting on the Internet/Results stations are the only source that will be considered should a dispute arise.

 Teams, which supplied incomplete information, or no information, were seeded based on what info was available.
 In the event of a team dropping, a substitute team may take the dropped team's seed regardless of the substitute team's ranking.